Stackclash/5e-vault/5. Mechanics/Bestiary/Fiend/Bulezau (MPMM).md

 aliases: ["Bulezau"]
 ---
 # Bulezau
 *Source: Mordenkainen Presents: Monsters of the Multiverse p.
-67, Mordenkainen's Tome of Foes p.
-131*
+67*

 > [!quote]- A quote from Tasha
 >